Skip to content

 Clinical Opportunities

-During this 1-year clinical fellowship (2nd year optional to pursue additional interests), fellows provide longitudinal Primary Care to people living with HIV while engaging in mentored projects focused on improving care for people living with HIV and HIV prevention.
+During this one-year clinical fellowship (with a 2nd year extension option to pursue additional interests), fellows provide longitudinal HIV primary care while engaging in mentored projects focused on improving care for people living with HIV and HIV prevention.

-• Fellows will have rotations with our community colleagues including 4 weeks of inpatient ID/HIV at Zuckerberg San Francisco General Hospital as well as SF Community Health, Highland Immunology Clinic, SF City Clinic and the National Clinician Consultation Center.
+• With our community colleagues, including 4 weeks of inpatient ID/HIV at Zuckerberg San Francisco General Hospital, SF Community Health providing care for unhoused individuals in SF, Highland Immunology Clinic, SF City Clinic (sexual health and HIV linkage to care) and the National Clinician Consultation Center.

-• Fellows will also rotate at subspecialty clinics including anal cancer screening, gender affirming care, HIV prevention (HIV PrEP), addiction medicine, and dermatology.
+• With subspecialty clinics, including high resolution anoscopy/anal cancer screening, gender affirming care, HIV prevention (HIV PrEP/PEP), addiction medicine, and dermatology.

-• Our fellows will also have the opportunity to focus their fellowship year along a number of pathways including gender affirming care, medical education, research/QI or leadership/community engagement.
+• Fellows have the opportunity to focus their fellowship year along a number of pathways including gender affirming care, medical education, research/QI or leadership/community engagement.
 While optional, this is an opportunity for further mentorship and educational experiences.

 Back To Top